CreativeLittleDots/WP-Kit-Core/README.md

 ## Official Repo

-The official repo for WP Kit can be found [here](https://github.com/creativelittledots/WP-Kit).
+The official repo for WP Kit Theme can be found [here](https://github.com/creativelittledots/WP-Kit).

 ## License